Looking at Colleges Side by Side

 |1||Lots of school spirit||1||0||1||1|

-5. Give Yourself a Reality Check: Visit Your Colleges
+5. Give Yourself a Reality Check: Visit Your Colleges IF YOU CAN

 A college may look good on paper, but seem wrong once you visit.
 Or a "maybe" college feels perfect when you step on campus.
 For example, someone who thinks school spirit is unimportant might love the student camaraderie once he experiences it firsthand.
 Visiting colleges helps you understand college qualities at a "gut" level.